rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Persistence Model

-There is no requirement for HAL to persist any setting information.
-The caller is responsible to persist any settings related to Broadband CM feature.
+There is no requirement for the HAL to persist any setting information.
+The caller is responsible to persist any settings.

 ## Nonfunctional requirements